cristiangranero90/LightsOutGame/README.md

 # LightsOutGame

- Lights Out is a simple and graphical game, using Java Swing and MVP pattern.
+ Lights Out is a simple graphical game, using Java Swing and MVP pattern.